MYTCHELL/mead . contemporary fine art . steel

 A piece is generally named the day it is finished as I reflect on all that has gone on while working the piece.
 By doing so, I get to know what the piece is helping me to understand.

-I finished the pieces on Memorial Day, so I considered this as a final significant point in naming them.
+I finished the pieces on Memorial Day, so I considered this as a significant point in naming them.
 Throughout the process I had been thinking about how people deal with tragedy.
-As children, we have the innate ability to live in the midst of tragedy and still remain in our bliss, while adults in the same situations suffer greatly.
-Ironically, afterwards, we like to memorialize the tragedy we suffered through with special days, museums and monuments.
+As children, we have the innate ability to live in the midst of what the adults consider tragedy yet remain in bliss, while adults in the same situations suffer greatly.
+Culturally we memorialize our suffering with special days, museums and monuments.

 At least this is how it all came to be in my mind while I was working on “Angels.”